jibrel/jibrel/README.md

 - [ ] template engine
 - [ ] MBRACE reporting !
 - [ ] CDS and guidelines tool
+- ] ] telemedicine and remote MDT
+- [ ] low code front end and forms
+- [ ] email communication with confidentiality to patients
+- [ ] internal communications

 - [ ] feedback forms with students